LLNL/uberenv/README.md

 Uberenv is a python script that helps automate building third-party dependencies for development and deployment.

-Uberenv use Spack (https://www.spack.io/) on Unix-based systems (e.g. Linux and macOS) and Vcpkg (https://github.com/microsoft/vcpkg) on Windows systems.
+Uberenv uses Spack (https://www.spack.io/) on Unix-based systems (e.g. Linux and macOS) and Vcpkg (https://github.com/microsoft/vcpkg) on Windows systems.

 Uberenv was released as part of the Conduit project (https://github.com/LLNL/conduit/).